glair-ai/glair-gen-ai-examples/README.md

 # glair-genai-examples

-Contain examples for SDK of Gen AI project.
+Contains examples for SDK of Gen AI project.